MichaelGomes712/AndroidPharmacyApp/README.md

-# AndroidPharmacyApp utilising MySQL as DB Service
+# AndroidPharmacyApp utilising MySQL as backend DB Service

 ## Brief Description of App
 Our app was named “Happy Pills Pharmacy”.
 It essentially is an online pharmaceutical shop aimed at 3 different users: Admin, Doctor and Customer/Patient.
 All these users are given the ability to login.